omron-sinicx/action-constrained-RL-benchmark/README.md

 This repository contains various environments, as well as the implementation of various algorithms for action-constrained deep reinforcement learning.
 The code is organized for ease of use and experimentation.

-The detailed of description of these experiments can be found at [arXiv preprint](https://arxiv.org/abs/2304.08743).
+The detailed description of these experiments can be found at [arXiv preprint](https://arxiv.org/abs/2304.08743).

 ## Installation
 We recommend docker-based installation using Dockerfile provided.